AidanFray/ROP_Emporium/0x02_callme/32-bit/README.md

 0x080488a9 : pop esi ; pop edi ; pop ebp ; ret
 ```

-This will place the parameters in the correctly place.
+This will place the parameters in the correct place.

 This gives us a structure per call like so: